Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 - 50' Fast CAT (twin diesel)**

-Though certainly not a hard and fast rule, it tends to be the case when making use of a more modern styling paradigm that the resulting vessel becomes considerably less simple.
-For example, in terms of propulsion there is usually the pursuit of higher speed, therefore the use of more powerful engines and on a sailing vessel, a more extreme rig and keel configuration.
+A double asterisk (**) indicates a design that is a Prototype (a concept design).
+Though not a hard and fast rule, it tends to be the case that with a more modern styling paradigm, the resulting vessel becomes considerably less simple.
+For example, on a motor yacht there is often the pursuit of higher speed, therefore the use of more powerful engines.
+On a sailing vessel, a more extreme high aspect rig and keel configuration are usually specified.
+Along with this tendency toward maximum speed, the on-board equipment and rigging ordinarily become more elaborate and complex.
+This need not always be the case, but it most often is.
+The inevitable consequence is that the boat often becomes more expensive.

 The Classic

 The tendency toward complexity need not involve modern or futuristic styling.
 After all, one can just as easily complicate a traditional design...!
-In general though, a more traditionally styled vessel seems more in keeping with the concept of simplicity.
+I only want to point out that in general, a more traditionally styled vessel seems more in keeping with the concept of simplicity.

 The Modern Classic